Roof Inspection in Fort Worth, TX

 Inspection Cost in Fort Worth

-Fort Worth contractors offer inspection services across a range of price points.
-Free inspections are standard for storm damage assessments and replacement-scope evaluations — the contractor's compensation comes from the job if you proceed.
-For buyers, sellers, or homeowners wanting an independent third-party assessment with no purchase intent, standard paid inspections run $150 to $250.
-Drone and thermal imaging inspections, which produce more comprehensive photo documentation and moisture mapping, run $250 to $500 depending on scope.
+Pricing varies depending on what you need.
+Free inspections are standard for storm damage assessments and replacement evaluations — the contractor gets paid if you end up hiring them for the work.
+If you're buying or selling a house, or just want an independent look with no strings attached, paid inspections run $150 to $250.
+Drone and thermal imaging inspections with more detailed documentation and moisture mapping are $250 to $500 depending on scope.

 | Inspection Type | Cost | Best For |